Warbo/chriswarbo-net/blog/2014-02-21-partial_application___currying_in_php.md

 ## Context ##

+### Code Smells, DRY and Expressions ###

 Suppose we want to do a bunch of processing to a value.
 One way we might do it is imperatively, like this:

 ```php
 <?